AP Daily and AP Classroom

 Exam questions assess the course concepts and skills outlined in the course framework.
-For more information on exam weighting, download the AP French Language and Culture Course and Exam Description (CED).
-Scoring guidelines for each of the sample free-response questions in the CED are also available.
+For more information, download the AP French Language and Culture Course and Exam Description (CED) and the CED’s companion audio files.

-Encourage your students to visit the AP French Language and Culture student page for exam information and exam practice.
+Encourage your students to visit the AP French Language and Culture student page for exam information.

 - Interpretive Communication: Print Texts.
 This section consists of a variety of authentic print materials (e.g., journalistic and literary texts, announcements, advertisements, letters, charts, maps, and tables).
 Students will be asked to: